vitessio/website/content/en/docs/14.0/reference/vreplication/v1/switchreads.md

 -reverse then the routing rules for the target keyspace are setup to actually use it.
 It is assumed that the workflow was successful and user is ready to use the target keyspace now.

-However if, for any reason, we want to abort this workflow using the -reverse flag deletes the rules that were setup and vtgate will route the queries to this table to the the source table.
+However if, for any reason, we want to abort this workflow using the --reverse flag deletes the rules that were setup and vtgate will route the queries to this table to the the source table.
 There is no way to reverse the use of the -reverse flag other than by recreating the routing rules again using the vtctl ApplyRoutingRules command.
 </div>

-#### -dry-run
+#### --dry-run
 **optional**\
 **default** false